marknormanread/motility_analysis_lamm2020/README.md

 *ATR and mTOR regulate nuclear actin polymerization to alter nuclear architecture and promote replication stress repair.*

 The code describes the movement characteristics of labelled agents in a 3 dimensional space through a time-series of observations.
+Specifically, the mean squared displacement (MSD) sliding window analysis was conducted through this code.

 Code is made available under the GNU General Public License version 3.